 The Comedy Barn in Pigeon Forge is a theater with good, clean family fun.
 The two hour variety show has ventriloquists, animals, singing, dancing and hilarity that must be experienced to be believed.
 Hokey?
 Yes, but the whole family will enjoy it anyway.
 Cost is $10.00 to $25.00.
 Combo packages are available for the attraction, as well, with other local shows.

 Rainforest Adventures Zoo opened in 2001 as an indoor zoo in Sevierville, TN.
 More than 600 animals are exhibited, including: snakes, lemurs, kangaroos, cockatiels, finches and insects.
 Educational programs are offered and the attraction is open daily.
-Tickets are from $6.99-$11.99.
+Tickets range from $6.99-$11.99.

 Forbidden Caverns in Sevierville is open 8 months a year and 6 days a week.
-A guided one hour tour is from $8-$14 and showcases unusual calcite formations and rare white onyx.
+A guided one hour tour ranges from $8-$14 and showcases unusual calcite formations and rare white onyx.
 Numerous grottoes and a sparkling underground stream fascinate visitors.
 Touch the "lucky fried egg" formation and learn about the Cherokee Indians and moonshiners in the caves.
-Early morning tours may see bats and salamanders during certain seasons.
+Early morning tour participants may see bats and salamanders during certain seasons.
 The constant 58 degree temperature makes for a welcome break from the summer heat.

 No matter what the weather, there is always something to do in the Pigeon Forge area.
 Enjoy!